SpencerTinnin/e621dl/Cloudflare.md

 Here is text you'll get for your trouble:
 ![Recaptcha confirmation text](pics/recaptchasolved.png)

-After you copy it and if all is fine, e621dl should work as usual:
+After you copy it and press `Enter` if all is fine, e621dl should work as usual:
 ![Cloudflare is satisfied](pics/allisgood.png)